MicrosoftDocs/windowsserverdocs/WindowsServerDocs/management/server-manager/Run-Best-Practices-Analyzer-Scans-and-Manage-Scan-Results.md

 You can find the Best Practices Analyzer tile on role and server group pages of Server Manager in  Windows Server 2012 R2  and  Windows Server 2012, or you can open a Windows PowerShell session with elevated user rights to run Best Practices Analyzer cmdlets.

 ## <a name="BKMK_how"></a>How BPA works
-BPA works by measuring a role’s compliance with best practice rules in eight different categories of effectiveness, trustworthiness, and reliability.
+BPA works by measuring a role's compliance with best practice rules in eight different categories of effectiveness, trustworthiness, and reliability.
 Results of measurements can be any of the three severity levels described in the following table.

 |Severity level|Description|
 |------------------|---------------|